XuJiandong/docs-bank/taproot.md

 When `preimage` is present, `smt_proof` and `exec_argv` must be present too.
 These fields will be described in the following sections.

 There are 2 unlock methods: key path spending and script path spending.
-They are almost identical as [Script validation rules in BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#script-validation-rules), except some data structures.
+They are almost identical to [Script validation rules in BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#script-validation-rules), except some data structures.

 ### Tagged Hash
 In BIP340, the tagged hash is defined as: